 - (1) The name of subdivision and section number followed by the words "secondary plat; - (2) Accurate boundary lines, with dimension and angles, which provide a legal survey of the tract, closing with an error of not more than 1 foot in 5,000 feet; - (3) Accurate distances and directions to the nearest official monument.
-Reference corners shall be accurately described on the plan; - (4) Accurate locations of all existing and recorded streets intersecting the boundaries of the tract; - (5) Accurate meters and bounds description of the tract boundary; - (6) Source of title of the applicant to the land as shown by the last entry in the books of the County Recorder. - (7) Street names; - (8) Complete curve data for all curves included in the plan; - (9) Street lines with accurate dimensions in feet and hundredths of feet with angels to street, alley, and lot lines; - (10) Lot numbers and dimensions including the square footage of each lot; - (11) Accurate locations of easements for utilities and any limitations on such semi-public or community use; - (12) Accurate dimensions and plans for any property to be dedicated or reserved for open space or other public, semi-public, or common use; - (13) Building lines and setback dimensions throughout the subdivision; - (14) Location, type, material, and size of all monuments and markers; - (15) Plans and specifications for the improvements required in this chapter; - (16) Final protective covenants and restrictions which are properly prepared and legally sound which shall be incorporated into the plat and restrictions of all types which will run with the land and become covenants in the deed for lots;
+Reference corners shall be accurately described on the plan; - (4) Accurate locations of all existing and recorded streets intersecting the boundaries of the tract; - (5) Accurate meters and bounds description of the tract boundary; - (6) Source of title of the applicant to the land as shown by the last entry in the books of the County Recorder. - (7) Street names; - (8) Complete curve data for all curves included in the plan; - (9) Street lines with accurate dimensions in feet and hundredths of feet with angels to street, alley, and lot lines; - (10) Lot numbers and dimensions including the square footage of each lot; - (11) Accurate locations of easements for utilities and any limitations on such semi-public or community use; - (12) Accurate dimensions and plans for any property to be dedicated or reserved for open space or other public, semi-public, or common use; - (13) Building lines and setback dimensions throughout the subdivision; - (14) Location, type, material, and size of all monuments and markers; - (15) Plans and specifications for the improvements required in this chapter;

-- (17) Name and address of the owner and subdivider; - (18) North point, scale, and date; - (19) Certification of dedication of streets and other public property; - (20) Final landscaping, lighting or parking plans shall be incorporated in secondary plat design plans when requested by the Plan Commission; - (21) Certificate of approval by the Plan Commission; (Ord. passed 4-21-03)
+- (16) Final protective covenants and restrictions which are properly prepared and legally sound which shall be incorporated into the plat and restrictions of all types which will run with the land and become covenants in the deed for lots; - (17) Name and address of the owner and subdivider; - (18) North point, scale, and date; - (19) Certification of dedication of streets and other public property; - (20) Final landscaping, lighting or parking plans shall be incorporated in secondary plat design plans when requested by the Plan Commission; - (21) Names and addresses of all land owners within one-half mile of the subject site. - (22) Certificate of approval by the Plan Commission; (Ord. passed 4-21-03, Am.
+Ord.
+2020-32, passed 9-26-2020).